kinggeorges12/wmc/README.md

 - **Watch Flow**: Users access media through Jellyfin clients
 - **Manage Flow**: Media library organization via Arr apps
 - **Request Flow**: Automated download and processing of new media

+*Note: Use JellyBridge plugin or the CustomTabs/Jellyseerr-Nginx implementation, but hey you know you want to use my Jellyfin plugin.

 # Apps
 Everything below "Router" in this list can be a container, and boy do I recommend it.